wormhole-foundation/xdapp-book/src/wormhole/4_vaa.md

 # VAAs (Verified Action Approvals)

 VAAs are the core messaging primative in Wormhole.
-You can think of them as packets of xData.
-Any time an xDapp contract interacts with the Core Contract, a VAA is emitted.
+You can think of them as packets of xData that are emitted any time an xDapp contract interacts with the Core Contract.

 The basic VAA has two components--a Header and a Body.